ufo-github/ponyfoo/ENV.md

 These are general purpose variables which are always useful to configure.

 - **LOG_LEVEL**: One of the following values: `['DEBUG','INFO','WARN','ERROR','FATAL']`.
 Determines the verbosity of the logging output.
+- **PLATFORM_NAME**: The name of the platform, used throught the application to refer to the entire platform.

 Hosting